 • Less-imperialistic law-making methods

-• Legal transplantation of LGBTI+ rights concept by non-west
+• Legal transplantation of LGBTIQ+ rights concept by non-west

-• LGBTI+ rights from the perspective of feminist and decolonial legal theories
+• LGBTIQ+ rights from the perspective of feminist and decolonial legal theories

 • International Refugee Law, non-refoulment and non-state torture